kickbackdev/kickbackdevdocs/index.md

     - **Airtable Automations & Schema**
       - [Warehouse & Airtable Automation Design](7.automation/warehouse_automation.md)
       - [Kickback Operations Data Schema](schema.md)

----

-## Settlement Operations
+  - **Settlement Operations**

-Settlement process documentation will be added to this section.
+    - Settlement process documentation will be added to this branch.
 When content is ready, new directories and links will appear here.